port-labs/port-docs/docs/platform-overview/widgets/pie-chart.md

 ## Creating visualization

-- On the top right of the page click on "Add Visualization" button
+- On the top right of the page click on `Add Visualization` button:
 - Select Pie Chart

 ![Dropdown](../../../static/img/platform-overview/widgets/AddPieChartVisualization.png)